As a responsibly armed American, you already know how challenging it can be to stay up to date on gun laws…

 Where Can I Open Carry in Oklahoma?

-*Note: The governor signed constitutional carry into law on February 27, 2019.
-It will go into effect on November 1, 2019.
-This will allow anyone at least 21 years old who can legally own a firearm to carry openly or concealed without a permit.
+The governor signed constitutional carry into law and it went into effect on November 1, 2019.
+This allows anyone at least 21 years old who can legally own a firearm to carry openly or concealed without a permit.
 Some areas are off-limits and can be found on our Oklahoma gun laws page.

 Can You Carry a Gun in Your Car in Oklahoma Without a License?